usc-jungheanu/DCSI551/README.md

 This will start the Streamlit server, and you should be able to access the web application by navigating to http://localhost:8501 in your web browser.

 App Structure:

-/app.py: The main Python script to run the Streamlit app.
+app.py: The main Python script to run the Streamlit app.

-/modules: Contains Python scripts for different functionalities (authentication, database operations, Spotify API integration).
+modules: Contains Python scripts for different functionalities (authentication, database operations, Spotify API integration).
-/static: Holds static files like images and CSS files used in the app.
-/templates: Contains HTML templates for email messages or other templates needed in the app.

 Database Schema:
 Refer to schema.sql for details on the database schema used for user and playlist management.